-- 1 - 3 teaspoons Sriracha (based on your hotness preference)
+- 1 teaspoon Sriracha based on your hotness preference

-- Place one nori sheet on a bamboo roller.
+- Place one nori sheet on a sushi mat (see below).
 Top about half of it with a thin layer of the cauliflower rice.
 Top this with thin slivers of the red bell pepper, avocado slices, red cabbage slivers, green onion slivers, and some of the field greens.

 - Use the bamboo roller to roll the nori, using your fingers to press down on the nori sheet as it rolls up.
 Roll it tightly to the end.
 Allow the roll to sit for a minute or two, seem side down.

-- Slice the roll into 5 - 6 equally sized bites.
+- Slice the roll into 5 to 6 equally sized bites.

 - Serve the sushi bites with the sauce.